zeixcom/ui-element/LLM_NOTES.md

 ### Actual Behavior

-The client-router component causes the test page itself to navigate away from the test environment, breaking the test runner and causing errors like:
+The context-router component causes the test page itself to navigate away from the test environment, breaking the test runner and causing errors like:

 ```
 Navigation to "about:blank" is interrupted by another navigation to "chrome-error://chromewebdata/"